opencog/atomese-simd/Design-G.md

 that of interfacing to GPU's, and specifically, being able to re-interpret and compile PlusLink, TimesLink in this new setting?

+Well, sort-of.
+The BackingStore does have a remote-execute ability.
+So requests to execute really do mean "recompile this expressino for your remote location so that it makes sense, there".
+So that really means that the GPU will be a kind-of StorageNode.
+The GpuStorageNode, I guess.
+Maybe the OpenclStorageNode and teh CudaStorageNode.

+OK, so that sounds like a plan.
+Time to unleash Claude on this mess.

 ### Are SensoryNode's AtomSpaces?
 By logical extension of the above thoughts, SensoryNodes should be